Home Inspections: Investment or Expenditure?

 Shop around and choose an inspection company wisely.
 Look for a professional company, and inquire about the experience of the individual inspector.
 Look for an inspector or company that you feel comfortable with in terms of their ability to communicate with you.
 Attend the inspection, and ask questions.
 Your real estate agent or lawyer can help you locate a reputable home inspector.

 A quality home inspection includes the entire structure from roof to foundation, the interior and exterior, and all the electro-mechanical systems.
-A complete inspection takes 2½ to 3 hours, includes a written report, and normally costs about $400 to $450 depending on the inspection company chosen.
+A complete inspection takes 2 to 3 hours, includes a written report, and typically costs about $500 to $600 depending on the inspection company chosen.
 It won't eliminate all the risk associated with home ownership, however it can be a value added, information gathering process that gives you a better understanding of your new home.
 And more security!